rushikmaniar/helllo-world/README.md

-# helllo-world
+# hello-world
-HiI m rushik .
+Hi I m rushik .
 This is My first reporsitory.